-It's long been rumored that crime rates increase on Halloween.
-Some cities, like Boston,have stats to prove it.
-Other sources say it depends on the type of crime.
+Halloween has a reputation for increased crime.
+Is this perception accurate?
+It depends.
 For example, property crimes are more common on October 31 than on any other day of the year.
-Tampering with candy, on the other hand, isn't as common a crime as you might think.
+Tampering with candy, on the other hand, isn't as common as you might think.

-Either way, it's important to remember that crime does happen on Halloween, so you need to take measures to protect your business.
+Either way, it's important to remember that crime does happen during spooky season, so you need to take measures to protect your business.
 Here are a couple of "tricks" to look out for this Halloween.

 Crimes in Costume